 Yeah.
 And so the whole reason we kind of went into this, this stem of the conversations, because price, right?
 So I'm able to keep my prices where they are.
 Because it's just, it's helped me, so we're not having to pay all those middlemen, you know, you come to me, I purchased the fabric myself.
 I designed it myself.
 I cut it myself.
 I sew it myself and yeah.

 Which is funny because you think that with it being so personal, it'd be more expensive than these big brands.

-SAMANTHA: I was going to say, you would think that because.
-There are only so many hours of the day.
+Samantha: I was going to say, you would think that, because there are only so many hours of the day.
 There's only so much time that you can spend cutting and staring at a sewing machine, that you would make your prices almost prohibitively high because it's a custom piece that was made by one person on their own at their small studio with limited availability for time to take on projects.
 But, but you've taken the complete opposite approach.
-It's just me, so I can keep my costs low so I can keep my prices low so I can make it as, as affordable and as accessible as as it has been.
+It's just me, so I can keep my costs low so I can keep my prices low so I can make it as affordable and as accessible as as it has been.

 I think we have a lot of potential.
 So I'm excited to see where we are at the end of this year cause we started dancing last August, so it's still relatively new with the partnership, but I'm excited for it.

 Samantha: That's awesome. were you able to get.
 Were you able to go to any of the competitions this year before things kind of came to a grinding halt?
 I know you were planning on doing Cali open.
 Did you end up going,

 Marcos: Yeah, we went to Cali open, so we met, I met Saidi in August.
 And our first competition was four days after meeting.
 So that was a local comp, very small.
 We just really wanted to get out there.
 You know, a new partnership is always a little nervous.